MetOffice/forest/server/README.md

 There is very little documentation elsewhere on the internet at present to explain the true meaning and usage of that section

+## Health check error code

+As bokeh apps return a `302` redirect code instead of `200` on navigation to `/`, the EC2 application load balancer target group health check has been modified to expect a `302` to signify a healthy FOREST instance